Languages of the Comoros: Arabic

 Although an official language, Arabic is a minority language in the Comoros Islands.
-Arabic functions as a liturgical language for the country's dominant religion, Islam, with 95% of the population adhering to the Sunni Muslim faith.
+Arabic functions as a liturgical language for the country's dominant religion, Islam, adhered to by 95% of the population.
 Despite being an official language, Arabic is not widely used in the Comoros and it is not reported as a first language (L1) amongst the population.

 Historically, Arabic was a language of commerce, used for trade in the Comoros for over fifteen hundred years.
 Arabic was first introduced as a result of increased Arabian maritime contact during the slave trade from the fifteenth to the nineteenth century.
 These influences had persisted with the spread of various Arabic publications such as Al Falaq in neighbouring Tanzania and the Comoros.
 This led to the emergence of Islam, and the creation of the Koranic School in the 16th century which instructed children in the practices and beliefs of Islam and propagated the use of the Arabic language.

 From the 1970s, the use of Arabic gradually began to separate from religious purposes.
 The teaching of Arabic as a secular subject and at an advanced level started to gain popularity.
 Arabic languages skills came to be regarded as privilege in Comorian society.
 But, Arabic language use remains largely assigned to religious purposes.
 This is primarily due to the lasting importance of the Quranic School in the Comorian education system, existing in Comoros for more than four centuries.

 The Comoros participates in international delegations tied to promoting Arabic language use.
 Six Arabo-Islamic colleges and an Institute for Arabic Language were constructed with financial support from the World Islamic League and Kuwait.
 Similar to French, higher education in the Comoros is tied Arabic language usage, with many Comorian students receiving tertiary education in Arabic-speaking countries.
 The Comoros is also a member of the Arab League.